28 December 2020

 Fredrik Gustafsson and Toomas Timpka looks into the camera.

 Fredrik Gustafsson, professor at the Department of Electrical Engineering and Toomas Timpka, professor at the department of Health, Medicine and Caring Sciences.
-Charlotte Perhammar
+Photographer: Charlotte Perhammar

 “There is too great a distance between the adaptation to reality in the models and the firm recommendations that were issued.
 As planners of healthcare resources, we have no use for over-confident recommendations based on such shaky data – it would cause problems in healthcare in an already tough situation”, says Toomas Timpka, professor of social medicine at Linköping University, LiU, and senior consultant physician at Region Östergötland, where he is in charge of planning healthcare resources.